- Ideas & How-Tos

 Tip: To obtain a uniform satin sheen on the aluminum rods without making a big mess, wet-sand them under running water in a laundry sink.

 Fill all the exposed screw countersinks and the rod holes in the wide end (A) with wood filler.
 With the filler dry, sand it smooth.
 Seal all exposed MDF edges and filled countersinks and holes by brushing on “glue sizing,” a mixture of one-half wood glue and one-half water.
 When dry, sand the sizing smooth.

-Cover the aluminum rods and the chrome rods on the Rev-A-Shelf spice rack with masking tape.
 Prime and paint the cart, shelf assembly (G, H, I), and spice rack.
 When dry, remove the masking tape.

 Assemble two pipe brackets from 1/2" galvanized pipe flanges, tees, and 3", 6", and 8" nipples; hand tighten the parts.
 Then use a pipe wrench to tighten the parts to obtain the overall height shown Project Diagram.
 Test-fit each bracket in the corner of the large tray and tighten the side-arm nipple and flange so the lower flange tucks into the tray corner and the lower and side-arm flanges lay flat on the bottom (D) and side (C).
 Drill pilot holes and screw one pipe bracket in place.

 Retrieve the shelf assembly (G/H/I) and position it on the top flange of the lower pipe bracket.
 Cut a 13"-tall spacer and place it against the wide end (A). to hold the shelf level.
 Clamp the shelf in place and drive pocket screws through the shelf and into the wide end and side (C).
 Remove the spacer.
 Drill pilot holes into the bottom of the shelf and screw the top pipe bracket flange to the shelf.